Travel Report: Raffles Hotel, Singapore.

 Raffles Hotel, Singapore.

 Raffles takes immense pride in keeping the spirit of colonial Asia alive and well.
 You can see it in the authentic wooden furniture and fancy silverware, some of which dates right back to its opening heyday.
-And Raffles still employs a dedicated team of Sikh doormen, the first to greet guests on arrival.
+What’s more, they still employs a dedicated team of Sikh doormen, the first to greet guests on arrival.

-They carry luggage, help with check-in and show guests to their rooms.
+They carry luggage and help with check-in, in addition to showing guests to their rooms.
 Moreover, these tireless Raffles ambassadors are available for advice on what to see and do in the city.
 The senior doorman is Mr. Narajan Sing, who’s been at Raffles for over twenty-five years!
 In 2017 he found himself shortlisted for Best Iconic Employee at the Worldwide Hospitality Awards.

 Raffles Hotel, Singapore.